francis04j/server-error-library/lib/README.md

 ## Problem statement

 In a server application, errors often occur.
-In most cases, these errors are anticipated, caught and thrown for example:
+In most cases, these errors are anticipated, caught and thrown.

+For example:

 ```js
 try {